Planning for teaching using animals

 Replacement

-Education using animals is not related to new discovery but to demonstrate well-known scientific facts.
+Education using animals is not related to new discovery but will demonstrate well-known scientific facts.

 Preference should always be given to programs that do not require animals.
 Do a thorough search of educational resources to find activities that successfully replace the use of animals and see how successful they were at achieving their objectives.